University-of-Adelaide-Bx-Masters/Public_Health_Microbial_Genomics/Practicals/practical_1.md

 In our samples `kraken2` identified reads belonging to Salmonella and `bracken` estimated that it was the Salmonella enterica species that made up ~99% of reads in all our samples.
 Those tools tell you what is present and in what abundance.

-We then took the Salmonella enterica genome assemblies and compared them with a reference genome (that we already know is Salmonella enterica) using `fastANI`, to confirm that the species present is Salmonella enterica.We found that:
+We then took the Salmonella enterica genome assemblies and compared them with a reference genome (that we already know is Salmonella enterica) using `fastANI`, to confirm that the species present is Salmonella enterica.
+We found that:

-Across all our samples when compared to the reference, ANI = ~99% → all genomes are nearly identical to the reference genome.
+Across all our samples when compared to the reference, ANI = ~99% → all genomes were nearly identical to the reference genome.

 This is a further confirmation that our samples belong to Salmonella enterica - well done.
 We can also have instances whereby `kraken2`, `bracken` are not able to delineate the species present in a sample and in that case `fastANI` can be used to determine the species.